rl-institut/open_plan/docs/view_components/welcome.rst

 ref:`landing-view`:

+* ref:`file menu`:
-* Connected also to the file menu; user can re-enable appearance of the welcome view-component through options within the file menu
+     user can re-enable appearance of the welcome view-component through options within the file menu

 Rendering of the view-component
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^